 C.S.
-Lewis on Why Worldly Pleasures cannot Satisfy Us, but Our Inner Heaven Can
+Lewis on Why Worldly Pleasures cannot Satisfy Us (but Our Inner Peace Can)

-All men, addicts or not, struggle to some degree with the insatiable craving of the human soul.
+All men, whether suffering from addictions or not, struggle to some degree with the insatiable craving of the human soul.
 The great need for completion and meaning.

 We all medicate ourselves with intoxicants and relieve stress and pain with work, food, alcohol, drugs, exercise or sex at times in our lives.
 For some, this is an insidious coping mechanism, for others it is the beginning of a violent descent into the loss of one’s very soul.